We are not a remote-first company

 If digital tools improve enough to fully replicate the benefits of an in-person office, we will be open to change, especially as we scale up.
 Until then, we expect to be a co-located team.

 We understand that everyone’s body clocks work differently.
 Some people are at their best early in the morning and others are most productive later in the day.
 We want you to be able to work at your best, while making sure we get the benefits of being able to bounce ideas off each other, particularly in such a cross-functional business like Even.

-We have core working hours of 11 am to 6 pm, during which we need you to be available for any meetings and one on ones.
+We have core working hours of 10.30 am to 4.30 pm, during which we need you to be available for any meetings and one-on-ones.
 We encourage you to, not only step into work on time but leave on time to spend time with your family and friends.

 We want to avoid long and inactionable meetings at all cost.
 Even if this means slightly more work before or after the meeting.